AggregatorX/AggregatorX.jl/design.md

 The type must be added to the export list of the package in `AggregatorX.jl`

-The "type" key in the Josn file refers to this concrete type and used to dispatch the correct constructor.
+The "type" key in the JSON file refers to this concrete type and used to dispatch the correct constructor.

+## Make constructor

+## Methods to define optimization problem

+## Testing

+The script `runtests.jl` runs a series of test that can be used to verify system behavior after changes have been maded.
+It uses system descriptions from the `test-systems` folder.

-## Working with the solution
+# Working with the solution

+Here are some tips for how to look at the output from the optimization.
+It primarily a review of key JuMP commands

-The JuMP model is stored in the variable `model`
+The JuMP model is stored in the variable `model`.
+This object contains all the results from the optimization.

-is_solved_and_feasible(model)

-solution_summary(model)

-A good place to start is `all_variables(model)` that lists all variable names

-most of the interesting power flows are stored in the power field of the different resources which is a vector of variableref.
-Use value.(x) to get value

-To get a variable you can assign x = variable_by_name(model, "name")
+Before doing anything else, first check that an optimum has been found `is_solved_and_feasible(model)`.
+If that is the case then information about the solution can be found with `solution_summary(model)`.

+Next you would probably like to acces the values of the variables in the optimal solution.
+To do this you need a reference a `VariableRef` object that points to a particular variable in the model.
+These reference are stored in the the different components.
+There are several ways to get this.
+One quick way is if you know the id of the component (see the system description).
+You can then use `get_component(id, aggregator)` which returns a reference to the component.
+The component typically has a field (e.g. `power`) which stores a `VariableRef` object.
+Letting the `VariableRef` object be called `ref`, you can then use `value(ref)`to get its value.
+Usually one gets a `Vector` of `VariableRef` and you have to use the broadcasting operator in Julia `.`,   `value.(ref)`.

+Another way is to access the variables by name.
+You can find these from `all_variables(model)` that lists all variable names.
+To get a reference to the variable you can use `variable_by_name(model, "name")`